et0and/txtrnz/README.md

 ## Features

-- TXTRNZ is a bloat-free, text-only version of the RNZ site.
-It strips away images, JavaScript, and unnecessary CSS to deliver news as quickly as possible.
+- No images, JavaScript, tracking or unnecessary CSS to deliver news as quickly as possible.
 - All scraping and building done server-side to ensure speed.

 ## Technical Stack